evgeniyDorogoy/evgeniyDorogoy.github.io/docs/_posts/2023-05-15-how-to-register-car-in-berlin.markdown

 Transferring your SF-Klasse from another German insurance company or even from an insurance company in the EU is relatively straightforward.
 Some insurance companies are willing to accept proof of accident-free driving experience from non-EU countries, including Ukraine.
-If, for example, you have had five accident-free years in Ukraine, you can apply for an SF-Klasse of 5, allowing you to save some money on your insurance premiums.
+If, for example, you have had five accident-free years in Ukraine, you can apply for an SF-Klasse of 4 (as far as I understand, from 0 to 4, which is 5 years in total), allowing you to save some money on your insurance premiums.

 Fortunately, I was fortunate enough to have been using only one insurance company, ***ARX***, from 2018 to 2022.
 This made it easier for me to write a letter to [their customer support](https://arx.com.ua/kontakty){:target="_blank"}{:rel="noopener noreferrer"}